 North Korea called the April 2009 launch a bid to send a communications satellite into space, but it was widely viewed in the West as a violation of U.N.
 Security Council resolutions prohibiting North Korea from engaging in nuclear and ballistic missile activity.

 Shortly after the 2009 launch from an east coast station, Pyongyang declared that it would abandon six-nation negotiations on offering the North aid and concessions in exchange for nuclear disarmament.
 And weeks later, North Korea tested a nuclear device, the second in three years -- earning the regime tightened U.N. sanctions.

-Japan's Chief Cabinet Secretary Osamu Fujimura told a news conference Friday that Japan has set up a crisis management taskforce to monitor the situation and is cooperating with the U.S. and South Korea.
+Japan's Foreign Minister Koichiro Gemba said going ahead with the launch would harm peace and stability in the region.
+Japan has set up a crisis management task force to monitor the situation and is cooperating with the U.S. and South Korea.

 North Korea is proud of its nuclear and missile programs, which it claims are necessary to protect itself against the United States, which stations more than 28,000 troops in South Korea and has more troops as well as nuclear-powered warships in the region.

 "This is an event that shows how strong our self-reliant economy is," Pyongyang resident Song Jong Chol told AP.
 "This is the happiest of happy occasions."